friedmanholley/COMS4115-2/README.md

 Identifier -> 'I like dogs'
 ```

-This would generate three dogs stacked vertically, followed by the text "I like dogs" in ASCII.
+This would generate three dogs stacked horizontally, above the words "I like dogs" illustrated in ASCII.